Do you want to use WordPress to manage your files and documents?

 For more information, please see our ultimate guide to creating a WordPress membership site.

-We hope this article helped you learn how to use WordPress for document management or file management.
-You may also want to see our guide on how to create a free business email address and our expert pick of the best live chat software for small businesses.
+We hope this article helped you learn how to use WordPress for document or file management.
+You may also want to see our expert pick of the best WordPress activity log and tracking plugins and our guide on how to automatically empty your WordPress trash.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-Nansee says
+Nansee

 Hi!